UCR-Robotics/ee144/docs/lab6.rst

 -------------

 - You can reuse the visualization python script provided in Lab 3 to plot the trajectory.
-  Remember to adjust the limit on x and y axes and include it in the lab report.
+  Remember to adjust the limit on x and y axes and include the plot in the lab report.

 - An example of the trajectory is provided as follows.
   It is a bit overshooting.
 You can do better :)